-We model geographic space as a network of points, a move that constitutes the first step in addressing limitations of previous quantitative analyses of the determinants of state borders.
+We model geographic space as a network of points, a move that addresses limitations of previous quantitative analyses of the determinants of state borders.
 These have followed two approaches.
 First, Carter and Goemans (2011) assess characteristics of newly drawn borders, focusing on whether they follow previous subnational administrative divisions.
-While a valuable description of borders characteristics, this approach exclusively selects on the dependent variable (new border), neglecting all potential but unrealized international borders, in particular the remaining set of administrative divisions.
+While a valuable description of border characteristics, this approach exclusively selects on the dependent variable (new borders), neglecting all potential but unrealized international borders, in particular the remaining set of administrative boundaries.

 A second approach by Kitamura and Lagerlöf (2020) examines whether arbitrary grid cells are crossed by a border or not.
-While featuring no selection issues, doing so disregards non-monotonous spatial dependencies inherent to the outcome of interest.
+While featuring no selection issues, doing so disregards nonmonotonic spatial dependencies inherent to the outcome of interest.
 Because borders partition space into contiguous territorial units, they are interdependently assigned to grid cells.
 For example, a border will cross a string of pairs of neighboring grid cells, violating the assumption of unit-independence in standard regression approaches.
-Classic spatial error clustering or lags are unable to recover the non-monotonous spatial dependence structure.
+Classic spatial error clustering or lags are unable to recover this spatial dependency structure.

-As a response to the limitations of previous approaches, we start from a simplified understanding of space as a planar network G of N points.
-Discretizing space makes tractable the problem of analyzing the partitioning of a continuous surface, which otherwise has infinitely many possible outcomes while avoiding selection bias.
+In response to the limitations of previous approaches, we start from a simplified understanding of space as a planar network G of N points.
+Discretizing space makes tractable the problem of analyzing the partitioning of a continuous surface, which otherwise has infinitely many possible outcomes, while also avoiding selection bias.
 Coupled with the partition model introduced below, the network structure of the data allows us to capture the spatial dependencies that characterize territorial borders.
 Taking a network of points instead of one of grid cells additionally guarantees that our units of analysis have unambiguous outcomes.
-While points are in only state at any time, grid cells likely straddle state borders.
-G covers Europe5 as a hexagonal lattice with 1096 nodes and 2905 edges.
-Its nodes f are connected to their up to 6 first-degree neighbors f at a distance of \sim 100km (Figure 1a).
+While points can only be in one state at any time, grid cells likely straddle state borders.
+G covers Europe as a hexagonal lattice with 1096 nodes and 2905 edges.
+Its nodes j are connected to their up to 6 first-degree neighbors k at a distance of ~100km (Figure 1a).